What Does Good Couples Therapy Look Like?

 What happens if you go at each other in couples therapy just like you do when you’re at home?

-Some “All-Purpose” Therapists will utterly lack the courage to call you out on it.
+Some “General Practitioner” Therapists will utterly lack the courage to call you out on it.
+Some aren’t even “Marriage friendly.”

-I tell my couples from the get-go that they ‘re safer on my sofa than they are at home.
+I tell my couples from the get-go that they’re safer on my sofa than they are at home.
+That’s often the first thing they want to know.

 A good couples therapist always has a skilled handle on the throttle of emotion.
 Because emotional regulation is perhaps the most fundamental concern in early couples therapy.